scolapicchioni/blazor/Lab08/readme.md

 ### Update a Comment

-Update is similar to Create, but it uses the `UpdateAsync` method of the `Backend.Core.CommentsService` and returns an `UpdateReply`.
+Update is similar to Create, but it uses the `UpdateAsync` method of the `CommentsService` and returns an `UpdateReply`.
 We are going to return an error if the Service or the Repository throw an Exception.

 ```cs
 public override async Task<UpdateReply> Update(UpdateRequest request, ServerCallContext context) {